 There are many variations to the scheme shown above which give higher efficiencies, lower costs or both.
 Some techniques have already been introduced into commercial production while others are making progress from the labs to the production lines.

 Screen-printed solar cells typically use a simple homogeneous diffusion to form the emitter where the doping is the same beneath the metal contacts and between the fingers.
-To maintain low contact resistance, a high surface concentration of phosphorous is required below the screen-printed contact.
-However, the high surface concentration of phosphorous produces a "dead layer" that reduces the cell blue response.
+To maintain low contact resistance, a high surface concentration of phosphorus is required below the screen-printed contact.
+However, the high surface concentration of phosphorus produces a "dead layer" that reduces the cell blue response.
 Newer cell designs can contact shallower emitters, thus improving the cell blue response.
-Selective emitters with higher doping below the metal contacts have also been proposed , - but none have yet been introduced into commercial production.
+Selective emitters with higher doping below the metal contacts have also been proposed 1, 2 - and are being introduced into commercial production.

 - Surface Texturing to Reduce Reflection